busypeoples/revalidation/README.md

 (dynamically or on submit) and how often to trigger an async validation (immediately on every change or debounced)

+More: Revalidation also works with deep nested data structure (see the deep nested data example)

-Also check the [example](https://github.com/25th-floor/revalidation/tree/master/example) for more detailed insight into how to build more advanced forms, f.e. validating dependent fields.
+check the [example](https://github.com/25th-floor/revalidation/tree/master/example) for more detailed insight into how to build more advanced forms, f.e. validating dependent fields.

 Clone the repository go to the examples folder and run the following commands:
 ```js